TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 </p>

 #### *Computation for Macro Congestion:*
-- For each soft macro + hard MACRO:
+- For each hard MACRO:
    - For each gridcell it overlaps with:
       - For both horizontal and vertical macro routing congestion map:
          1. Find the dimension of overlap, multiply by macro routing allocation